aws-samples/eks-fsx-workshop/README.md

 aws cloudformation delete-stack --stack-name EKS-MyFSxONTAP --region <region-name>
 ```

-# Security
+# Contributing
-See [CONTRIBUTING](https://github.com/aws-samples/mltiaz-fsxontap-eks/blob/main/CONTRIBUTING.md) for more information.
+See [CONTRIBUTING](https://github.com/aws-samples/eks-fsx-workshop/blob/main/CONTRIBUTING.md) for more information.

 # License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.